STEM Events

 Please note that if you have any concerns with paying the deposit amount we are happy to work with you.
 Call (508) 222-3918 or email director@industrialmuseum.com for more information.

-Space is limited, registration and a $5 deposit is required.
-This event is intended for ages 12 and up.
+This event is free.
+Space is limited, registration is encouraged to reserve your spot.
+This event is intended for ages 3-5.

 Questions?
 Call 508-222-3918 or email education@industrialmuseum.com.